-Category of short-range devices Scope Covers all kinds of radio devices, regardless of the application or their purpose, which fulfil the technical conditions as specified for a given frequency band.
+Category of short-range devices Scope Non-specific short-range devices (SRD) Covers all kinds of radio devices, regardless of the application or their purpose, which fulfil the technical conditions as specified for a given frequency band.
 Typical uses include telemetry, telecommand, alarms, data transmissions in general and other applications.

-Active medical implant devices Covers the radio part of active implantable medical devices that are intended to be fully or partially introduced, surgically or medically, into the human body or that of an animal, and where applicable their peripherals.
-Active implantable medical devices are defined in Council Directive 90/385/EEC (1).
-Assistive listening devices (ALDs) Covers radio communications systems that allow persons with hearing impairment to increase their listening capability.
+Category of short-range devices Scope Active medical implant devices Covers the radio part of active implantable medical devices that are intended to be fully or partially introduced, surgically or medically, into the human body or that of an animal, and where applicable their peripherals.
+Active implantable medical devices are defined in Council Directive 90/385/EEC ( ).
+Assistive listening devices (ALD) Covers radio communications systems that allow persons with hearing impairment to increase their listening capability.
 Typical system installations include one or more radio transmitters and one or more radio receivers.
-High duty cycle/continuous transmission devices Covers radio devices that rely on low latency and high duty cycle transmissions.
-These devices are typically used for personal wireless audio and multimedia streaming systems used for combined audio/video transmissions and audio/video sync signals, mobile phones, automotive or home entertainment system, wireless microphones, cordless loudspeakers, cordless headphones, radio devices carried on a person, assistive listening devices, in-ear monitoring, wireless microphones for use at concerts or other stage productions, and low power analogue FM transmitters.
+Audio Programme Making and Special Events (PMSE) devices Covers radio devices used for transmission of analogue or digital audio signals between a limited number of transmitters and receivers, such as radio microphones, in-ear monitors or audio links, used mainly for the production of broadcast programmes or private or public social or cultural events.
 Inductive devices Covers radio devices that use magnetic fields with inductive loop systems for near field communications and determination applications.
 This typically includes devices for car immobilisation, animal identification, alarm systems, cable detection, waste management, personal identification, wireless voice links, access control, proximity and metal sensors, anti-theft systems as well as RF anti-theft induction systems, data transfer to hand-held devices, automatic article identification, wireless control systems and automatic road tolling.
-Low duty cycle/high reliability devices Covers radio devices that rely on low overall spectrum utilisation and low duty cycle spectrum access rules to ensure highly reliable spectrum access and transmissions in shared bands.
-Typical applications include alarm systems that use radio communication for indicating an alert condition at a distant location and social alarm systems that allow reliable communication for a person in distress.
+Reliable alarm devices Covers radio devices that use radio communication support for indicating an alert to a system or a person, as a main functionality, at a distant location when a problem or a specific situation occurs.
+Radio alarms include social alarms and alarms for security and safety.
 Medical data acquisition devices Covers the transmission of non-voice data to and from non-implantable medical devices in order to monitor, diagnose and treat patients in healthcare facilities or in their homes as prescribed by duly authorised healthcare professionals.
 PMR446 devices Covers hand portable equipment (without base station or repeater use) carried on a person or manually operated, which uses integral antennas only in order to maximise sharing and minimise interference.
 PMR 446 equipment operates in short-range peer-to-peer mode and shall not be used as a part of infrastructure network nor as a repeater.
 Radio determination devices Covers radio devices used for determining the position, velocity and/or other characteristics of an object, or for obtaining information relating to these parameters.
 Radio determination equipment typically conducts measurements to obtain such characteristics.
 Radio determination devices exclude any kind of point-to-point or point-to-multipoint radio communications.
-Radio frequency identification (RFID) devices Covers tag/interrogator based radio communications systems, consisting of (i) radio devices (tags) attached to animate or inanimate items and (ii) transmitter/receiver units (interrogators) which activate the tags and receive data back.
+Radio frequency identification (RFID) devices Covers tag/interrogator based radio communications systems, consisting of (i) radio devices (tags) attached to animate or inanimate items; and (ii) transmitter/receiver units (interrogators) which activate the tags and receive data back.
 Typical applications include the tracking and identification of items, for instance for the purpose of electronic article surveillance (EAS), and collecting and transmitting data relating to the items to which tags are attached, which may be either battery-less, battery assisted or battery powered.
 The responses from a tag are validated by its interrogator and passed to its host system.